Braccio da Montone: Biography

 In the next August Ladislaus died, and Braccio freed Bologna after receiving a payment of 180,000 gold ducats.
 He thus invaded and conquered most of Umbria, his goal being again the beloved Perugia.
 The city gave itself to Carlo Malatesta.
 At the battle of Sant'Egidio (12 July 1416, later portrayed in a famous fresco by Paolo Uccello), the bracceschi were victorious, and Perugia was finally forced to open its gates to Braccio da Montone.
 Other Umbrian cities, such as Todi, Narni, Orvieto and Terni named him as lord: at this point, Braccio da Montone was ready to form a state for himself in central Italy.
 He asked the newly elected Pope Martin V to name him Papal vicar for Umbria, but Martin replied by sending against him two armies under Guidantonio da Montefeltro, from the north, and under Sforza, from the South, but Montone defeated them at Spoleto.
-On 14 March 1419 he met the Pope in Florence, obtaining the long-awaited title (including the lordships of Perugia, Todi, Assisi, Spello, Jesi and others) in exchange for ousting Antongaleazzo Bentivoglio from Bologna.
-After conquering the latter, he could finally retreat in Perugia to enjoy ruling the city which had ousted him and his family many years ago.
+On 14 March 1419, he met the Pope in Florence, obtaining the long-awaited title (including the lordships of Perugia, Todi, Assisi, Spello, Jesi and others) in exchange for ousting Antongaleazzo Bentivoglio from Bologna.
+After conquering the latter, he could finally retreat to Perugia to enjoy ruling the city which had ousted him and his family many years ago.

-Some time later the Pope excommunicated Joanna II, Queen of Naples, appointing Louis III of Anjou as heir to the crown in her stead.
+Sometime later the Pope excommunicated Joanna II, Queen of Naples, appointing Louis III of Anjou as heir to the crown in her stead.
 Joan appointed king Alfonso of Aragon as her heir, and called Braccio da Montone to fight for her.
 Once again Braccio found himself facing Sforza, who was at the head of the Angevine army.
 There was not an open battle, though Braccio's army moved all over Abruzzo.
-Joan gave him the lordship of Teramo, and soon after Braccio started his 13-months-long siege of L'Aquila.
+Joan gave him the lordship of Teramo, and soon after Braccio started his 13-month-long siege of L'Aquila.
 Meanwhile, on 3 February 1424 Braccio was appointed Gran Conestabile of the Kingdom and received the fiefdoms of Capua and Foggia.
 However, when the Queen of Naples abandoned the Aragonese and passed to the side of the Angevins under Louis, Braccio remained loyal to Alfonso.

 The final clash between the two contenders was just below the walls of Aquila, which still resisted the siege, near the hamlet today called Bazzano.

 On 2 June the battle was fought between some of the most celebrated condottieri of the time; Braccio, mortally wounded in the neck, was made prisoner and transported to L'Aquila, where he died three days later, on 5 June 1424.
-The Pope had him buried in unconsecrated ground because Braccio died excommunicated, in which his corpse remained until 1432 when his nephew Niccolò Fortebraccio moved it to the church of San Franceso al Prato in Perugia.
+The Pope had him buried in unconsecrated ground because Braccio died excommunicated, in which his corpse remained until 1432 when his nephew Niccolò Fortebraccio moved it to the church of San Francesco al Prato in Perugia.

+Marriage

+Braccio da Montone first married Elisabetta Ermanni, with whom he had three daughters.

+After her death in 1419, he married Niccolina Varano.
+Together, they had a son: